 When Depth is selected, IDT requires additional information about the chamber and sensor position.
-Measure from the bottom of the chamber to the lower face of the installed RadarSens (re-check and adjust if the sensor position is ever adjusted).
+Measure from the bottom of the water channel (or Riverbed, or the internal base of a fluid containment vessel) to the lower face of the installed RadarSens.
+(Re-check and adjust if the sensor position is ever adjusted).